jcmuller/project-euler-solutions/README.md

 # Community Solutions to Project Euler's problems #

-Please for this repo, add your optimizations or different language implementations and submit a pull request.
+Please fork this repository, add your optimizations or different language implementations and submit a pull request.